ambitioninc/django-user-guide/README.md

 #### guide_name (required, max_length=64, unique)

-This is a semantic, unique identifier for a guide.
+This is a semantic, unique identifier for a `Guide`.
 Allows for easy identification and targeted filtering.

 #### html

-The markup for the guide.
+The markup for the `Guide`.
 Use this field to communicate with your users in a meaningful way.
 Note that the data in this field is output with `{% html|safe %}`, so it would be a bad idea to put untrusted data into it.

 #### guide_tag (default='all')